mostlydev/terra.dmwl/README.md

-# Terra DICOM Worklist Server
+# PHP DICOM Worklist Server

-This is a standalone worklist SCP provider for the `terradb` application.
-The implementation is deliberately split into DMWL management classes and database interface classes.
-See notes at the end about how to make this a worklist daemon for other database schemas.
+This is a standalone worklist SCP provider for a particular application called `terra`.
+However, the implementation has been deliberately split into DMWL management classes and database interface classes so that it can be reused for pretty much any project.

+> See notes at the end about how to make this a worklist daemon for other schemas.

 This is all very rudimentary.
 Briefly, this application:

-- Generates DCMTk "dump" files based on a data mapping class
+- Generates DCMTk "dump" files based on a data mapping class some MySQL data source
 - Converts those dump files into DCM .wl records using dump2dcm
-- Provides a way to run wlmscpfs and pipe output to a log file
+- Provides a way to run `wlmscpfs` to use those files and pipe output to a log file

 # Dependencies